AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-External state which is specified as Input_Only shall not be denoted in a
+External state which is specified as input only shall not be denoted in a
    Global aspect with a ``mode_selector`` of In_Out or Output.
 Nor shall it be denoted as an ``output`` of a Depends aspect.

 #.
-External state which is specified as Output_Only shall not be denoted in
+External state which is specified as output only shall not be denoted in
    a Global aspect with a ``mode_selector`` of Input or In_Out.
 Nor shall not be denoted as an ``input`` of a Depends aspect.